 Vosotros means “y’all” or “you guys” in English.
 It’s the informal form of saying you (plural) in Spain Spanish.

 In English, there is only one way of saying you.
-In Spanish, there are several options of saying you depending on the number of people you are talking to and the situation.
+In Spanish, there are several options for saying you depending on the number of people you are talking to and the situation.

 - If you are talking to one person you know well, use tú.
 If you don’t know them well, use usted.